unixpickle/graphalicious/docs/ContentView/ContentView.md

 It would be silly for an off-screen *ContentView* to perform animations.
 Therefore, it is possible to tell a *ContentView* whether or not it should show animations.

+The *ContentView* is also responsible for passing pointer events from its parent *View* to its child *ChunkView*.

 # Methods

 A *ContentView* must implement the following methods: